k8snetworkplumbingwg/sriov-network-device-plugin/README.md

 ## SR-IOV Network Device Plugin

-The SR-IOV Network Device Plugin is Kubernetes device plugin for discovering and advertising SR-IOV virtual functions (VFs) available on a Kubernetes host.
+The SR-IOV Network Device Plugin is Kubernetes device plugin for discovering and advertising networking resources in the form of SR-IOV virtual functions (VFs) and PCI physical functions (PFs) available on a Kubernetes host.

 ## Features